Youth Protection Training: Keeping Kids Safe

 Mandatory Reporting - All persons involved in Scouting must report to local authorities any good-faith suspicion or belief that any youth is being, or has been, physically or sexually abused.

-Policy Barriers to Abuse – Strict requirements for parents, leaders and youth including: registration of adult leaders, adult supervision, constructive discipline, accommodations (separate tenting arrangements for males and females, youth sharing tents must be within two years of age, youth and adults tent separately, except in Cub Scout family camping) and program (use of buddy system, respect for privacy, all aspects open to observation, prohibition of hazing and initiations plus many other safely measures).
+Barriers to Abuse – Strict requirements for parents, leaders, and youth, and programs including: registration and background checks of adult leaders, mandatory adult supervision, accommodation requirements (separate tenting arrangements for males and females, youth sharing tents must be within two years of age, youth and adults tent separately, except in Cub Scout family camping), and program requirements (use of buddy system, respect for privacy, all aspects open to observation, prohibition of hazing and initiations plus many other safely measures).

 Formal Leadership Selection Process - Including criminal background checks and other screening efforts.